sheridar/find-pauses/README.md

 4. Summarize read mapping with featureCounts
 4. Subsample reads so samples within the same group have the same total number of aligned reads
-5. Subsample reads so libraries within the same group have the same number of aligned reads for each provided subsampling region
+5. Subsample reads so libraries within the same group have the same per-gene number of aligned reads for each provided subsampling region
 6. Generate bigwigs
 6. Generate bed files for metaplots
 7. Check subsampling output files